copier-org/copier/docs/configuring.md

         +    default: '["[", "]"]' # ✔️ RIGHT
         ```

+    If the default value does not apply to all cases, i.e., an answer is required under
+    certain conditions, then the default can be unset by rendering the special `UNSET`
+    variable to force the user to provide an answer:

+    !!! example

+        ```yaml title="copier.yml"
+        database_engine:
+            type: str
+            help: Database engine
+            choices:
+                - postgres
+                - mysql
+                - other
+            default: postgres

+        database_url:
+            type: str
+            help: Database URL
+            default: >-
+                {%- if database_engine == 'postgres' -%}
+                postgresql://user:pass@localhost:5432/dbname
+                {%- elif database_engine == 'mysql' -%}
+                mysql://user:pass@localhost:3306/dbname
+                {%- else -%}
+                {{ UNSET }}
+                {%- endif -%}
+            # Simplified for illustration purposes
+            validator: "{% if '://' not in database_url %}Invalid{% endif %}"
+        ```

 -   **secret**: When `true`, it hides the prompt displaying asterisks (`*****`) and
     doesn't save the answer in [the answers file][the-copier-answersyml-file].
 When
     `true`, a default value is required.